tych0/xcffib/README.md

   had them `struct.pack`'d.
 Now, you can just pass an iterable (or `xcffib.List`) of `POINT`s and it will be automatically packed for you.
-* Most of the lower level XCB connection primitives that were previously not exposed are now available via `xcffib.ffi.{ffi,C}`, assuming you want to go out of band of the binding.
+* Most of the lower level XCB connection primitives that were previously not exposed are now available via `xcffib.{ffi,C}`, assuming you want to go out of band of the binding.
 * Checked vs. Unchecked requests are still supported (via Checked and Unchecked function calls).
 However, there is also an additional optional parameter `is_checked` to each request function, to allow you to set the checked status